 - Lowest student population: Roger Williams University 4,844.1

 - Annual tuition range for paralegal programs at community colleges and career schools in Rhode Island: $9,816-$9,816.2

 - No schools in the US News Best Law Schools Rankings of 2013 (top 100)

 Continue reading for more information about paralegal schools in Rhode Island, popular programs, and career possibilities for graduates.

 Paralegal Degree Programs in Rhode Island

 Roger Williams University hosts the only paralegal degree program in Rhode Island that has been formally approved by the American Bar Association.
 The Paralegal Studies department at Roger Williams University offers an associate degree, a bachelor degree as well as a certificate in paralegal studies.
 The curriculum of all three programs is practice-based designed to prepare students for entry-level positions in a variety of legal settings.
 General education courses are included in both the associate and bachelor degree programs, whereas the certificate program includes only legal specialty courses.
-Students are also instructed in online research tools, and formal legal writing.
-Several courses are available through distance education, but in accordance with ABA requirements a minimum of ten semester credits of legal specialty courses must be taken on campus.
+Students are also instructed in online research tools and formal legal writing.
+Several courses are available through distance education, but in accordance with ABA requirements, a minimum of 10 semester credits of legal specialty courses must be taken on campus.

 Community College of Rhode Island